zeroc-ice/ice-demos/cpp/Glacier2/uwp/simpleChat/README.md

 ### SSL

-The Ice ssl transport for WinRT / UWP currently does not support client-side authentication.
+The Ice ssl transport for UWP currently does not support client-side authentication.
 In order to successfully connect with SSL, you need to edit the Glacier2 router configuration file (`config.router`) and uncomment the `IceSSL.VerifyPeer=0` property.